National Action Plan to Prevent Health Care-Associated Infections: Road Map to Elimination

 - U.S. Department of Veterans Affairs (VA)

 The Steering Committee marshaled the extensive and diverse resources of the Department, formed public and private partnerships, and initiated discussions that identified new approaches to HAI prevention and collaborations.
 Along with scientists and program officials across HHS, the Steering Committee released the National Action Plan to Prevent Health Care-Associated Infections: Road Map to Elimination (HAI Action Plan).
-The HAI Action Plan provides a road map for preventing HAIs in acute care hospitals, ambulatory surgical centers, end-stage renal disease facilities, and long-term care facilities.
+The HAI Action Plan provides a road map for preventing HAIs in acute care hospitals, ambulatory surgical centers, end-stage renal disease facilities, and long-term care facilities, and for implementing antibiotic stewardship efforts as a means of HAI prevention.
 The HAI Action Plan also includes a chapter on increasing influenza coverage of health care personnel.

 - Table of Contents [PDF - 1,579 KB]